Week 2: Genome Analytics

 A module in nextflow is a script that may contain functions or processes or workflows.
 For our purposes, we are going to generate modules that each contain a process.
 Because of the way modules have been designed, this will allow us to share or re-use the modules we generate in different workflows.

 3. Look at the Prokka documentation and construct the correct command for running it.
-We will be running Prokka with mostly default parameters and your command should include these exact options and no more: --cpus, --outdir, --prefix.
+We will be running Prokka with mostly default parameters and your command should include these exact options and no more: --cpus, --outdir, --prefix and $genome.
 Please use the name value from the channel for both the output directory name and output file prefix.
 Specify a value of 1 after the –cpus flag.

 Creating your first workflow